A Systematic Analysis of Linguistic Features in AI-Generated Text Detection Across Domains and Models

 - Results support more reliable analyses of AI-generated language.

-From source RSS / original summaryarXiv:2606.
+From the original publisher, up to about 700 charactersarXiv:2606.
 04177v1 Announce Type: new Abstract: Interpretable linguistic features offer a promising approach for explaining why a given text appears machine-generated, particularly for non-expert users.
-However, existing findings on which features reliably indicate LLM-generated text remain fragmented across feature sets, models, and text domains.
+However, existing findings on which features reliably indicate -generated text remain fragmented across feature sets, models, and text domains.
 To address this gap, we conduct a large-scale empirical study assessing the robustness of linguistic signals for characterizing AI-generated text.

 Want this in your inbox every morning?